Fedde back from COVID-19 list, Nats-Giants split DH - News Break

 Giants: C Curt Casali was activated in between games and played for the first time since May 30 and went 0 for 3. ...
 San Francisco optioned C Chadwick Tromp to Triple-A Sacramento.

+Giants: RHP Johnny Cueto (4-2, 3.70 ERA) will start the series finale for San Francisco.

-Joe Ross (2-6, 4.80) will start Sunday for the Nationals.
+Nationals: RHP Joe Ross (2-6, 4.80) will start Sunday for Washington.
 He’s lost five straight decisions.